-This list includes the most important initiatives that equality bodies have taken to shape the public profile of their equality body or to influence the "external shapers" of its public profile.

-They generally fall under the categories mentioned in chapter 3 to ensure effective internal and external communications:
+This list includes some of the main initiatives that equality bodies have developed in the past to shape the public profile of their equality body or to influence the "external shapers" of its public profile.
+They generally fall under the categories mentioned in chapter 3 to ensure effective internal and external communications.